-We have audited the accompanying basic financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of New Mexico Department of Transportation (Department) as of and for the year ended June 30, 2008, which collectively comprise the Department's basic financial statements as listed in the table of contents.
-We also have audited the financial statements of each of the Department's non-major governmental funds and the budget comparison for the enterprise fund presented as supplementary information in the accompanying combining and individual fund financial statements and schedules as of and for the year ended June 30, 2008, as listed in the table of contents.
-We also have audited the combined budget comparisons for the special revenue and debt service funds presented as required supplemental information.
+We have audited the accompanying basic financial statements of the governmental activities, the business-type activities, each major fund, the budgetary comparison for the Department as a whole and the aggregate remaining fund information of New Mexico Department of Transportation (Department) as of and for the year ended June 30, 2009, which collectively comprise the Department's basic financial statements as listed in the table of contents.
+We also have audited the financial statements of each of the Department's non-major governmental funds and the budget comparisons for each fund presented as supplementary information in the accompanying combining and individual fund financial statements and schedules as of and for the year ended June 30, 2009, as listed in the table of contents.
 These financial statements are the responsibility of the Department's management.
 Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Department's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and the significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.

-As discussed in Note 1, the basic financial statements of the Department are intended to present the financial position, and changes in financial position and cash flows, where applicable, of only that portion of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the State of New Mexico (State) that is attributable to the transactions of the Department.
-They do not purport to, and do not, present fairly the financial position of the State as of June 30, 2008, and the changes in its financial position and its cash flows, where applicable, for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the basic financial statements of the Department are intended to present the financial position, and changes in financial position and cash flows, where applicable, of only that portion of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the State of Members of the Commission New Mexico Department of Transportation and Mr. Hector H. Balderas New Mexico State Auditor

+New Mexico (State) that is attributable to the transactions of the Department.
+They do not purport to, and do not, present fairly the financial position of the State as of June 30, 2009, and the changes in its financial position and its cash flows, where applicable, for the year then ended, in conformity with accounting principles generally accepted in the United States of America.